 6. VA Office of Small & Disadvantaged Business Utilization (OSDBU)

 Many may not know this but the Veterans Affairs has prioritized economically disadvantaged veteran business owners.
-Through their Office of Small and Disadvantaged Business Program, they offer qualifying veteran businesses with government contracts to help them boost their profitability.
-What makes this ideal is that businesses that aren’t getting much attention can benefit from this program.
+Through their Office of Small and Disadvantaged Business Program, they offer qualifying grants for disabled veterans to start a business with government contracts to help them boost their profitability.
+What makes this ideal is va business grants for disabled veterans that aren’t getting much attention can benefit from this program.

 While these contracts are not granted by the government, it does play a big role in improving the cash flow in your business.
-To apply, one must go to the Veterans Affairs office to get their business registered.
+To apply for grants for disabled veterans to start a business, one must go to the Veterans Affairs office to get their business registered.
 Only then will you be added to their directory and contacted when there’s an available contract for your business

 Try Small Business Grants for Veterans